swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

 A good candidate for using raw strings is non-trivial and is burdened by escaping because it:

-* Is obscured by escaping.
-Escaping actively harms code review and validation.
+* **Is obscured by escaping.** Escaping actively harms code review and validation.
-* Is already escaped.
-Escaped material should not be pre-interpreted by the compiler.
+* **Is already escaped.** Escaped material should not be pre-interpreted by the compiler.
-* Requires easy transport between source and code in both directions, whether for testing or just updating source.
+* **Requires easy transport between source and code in both directions**, whether for testing or just updating source.

 The following example is a poor case for using a raw string: